omartou/GarageStore/README.md

 This project is a Garage Store web application, created with Java Enterprise technologies.

-On the backend side we use Spring framework for the API endpoint.
+On the backend side we use Spring framework for the API endpoints.

 Our frontend was made with React framework (React hooks), written in JSX.
 Styling was made with CSS3.